onivim/oni/PLAN.md

-- Add hover styles for status line
 - Investigate repaint issue - seems like there is a performance regression here
     - Looks like there is a layer overlap issue, where updating the status bar causes the whole UI to repaint
     - Seems like an issue with layering - since some elements are absolute positioned, the z-indexing is a bit messed up
     - Extract out to absolute positioned element

+- Investigate overlay issue (other `stack` element blocking click / mouse events)

+- Add click handlers for status bar items

 - Use same font for status line as for UI